SatSale/SatSale/README.md

 BTCPyment is in early development, as such we are not responsible for any loss of funds or vulnerabilities.

 # Sponsors
+Please consider [supporting me](https://btcpyment.nickfarrow.com) via my own instance of BTCPyment :).
+Corporate/whale support would greatly assist my ability to work on BTCPyment and other Bitcoin projects with 100% of my attention, please email `baseddepartment@nickfarrow.com`.